-The roles of Chairman and Managing Director and/or CEO are exercised by different individuals, providing for clear division of responsibility at the head of the Company.
+The roles of Chairman and Managing Director and/or CEO are exercised by different individuals, providing for clear division of responsibility.
 Their roles and responsibilities, and the division of responsibilities between them, are clearly understood and there is regular communication between them.